What is a Commercial Use Authorization?

 What activities are authorized and how to apply?

-The application packet includes a list of activities authorized within the national seashore through a CUA.
+The application packet includes a list of activities authorized within the national seashore through a Commercial Use Authorization.
 The packet must be returned in completion in order for your request to be processed.
 Incomplete application packets will not be considered.
 Return packets to:

 Gulf Islands National Seashore